EazLink guide

 When does EazLink make the most sense?

-EazLink makes sense when fiscal work affects several systems, countries, branches, or partner teams.
+EazLink makes sense when fiscal work touches several systems, countries, branches, or partner teams.
 A single small branch may survive with a manual process.
-A growing business usually needs a cleaner layer.
+A growing business usually needs a clearer layer before exceptions become daily support work.